Diagnosed With Diabetes? Treatment and Prevention Tips

 By: Kristi Tough DeSapri, MD • Posted on January 23, 2012 • Updated April 22, 2020

-Recently Paula Deen, Food Network’s southern diva, announced her diagnosis of type 2-diabetes, which she kept hidden from her loyal viewers for the last three years.
+Paula Deen, Food Network’s southern diva, has type 2-diabetes, which she kept hidden from her loyal viewers for three years.
 Most celebrity chefs, Deen included, are famous for their enticing culinary feats and engaging personalities, not their health secrets.

 The fact is diabetes is not glamorous and neither are its complications, including kidney failure nerve damage and vision loss.

 Many would say that her diagnosis does not come as a surprise given her trademark style of cooking fried butter balls and ooey-gooey decadent desserts.
 As Deen herself admits, her comfort food recipes are “for entertainment” and audience members should partake in her creations in moderation or special occasions.
 We recommend for daily life a Mediterranean cooking lifestyle which includes foods such as whole grains, fruits, vegetables, nuts and low fat diary.

 The first line treatment for diabetes and prevention is diet and exercise.
 In fact, the largest study on diabetes shows that combining diet, exercise and weight loss reduces AIC (measure of blood sugar over three months) almost as much as the medication Metformin, which is the first line treatment for diabetes after diet and exercise.

 Prevention of any disease, such as diabetes and heart disease starts with awareness.
 The following risk factors may increase your chance of developing diabetes:

 - A family history of diabetes (if a parent or sibling in your family has diabetes)